Call Now: 780-218-7444

 During the process

+Supervise your contractors.
 Be there daily so you are well informed.
 We offer trade management as a service within our staging company if you prefer that option.

-So ask questions, there is no dumb question when it comes to your money being spent.
+A professional is happy to answer all questions; so ask questions, there is no dumb question when it comes to your money being spent.

 Never pay for more than has been completed

 Depending on the business deposits may be only $500.00.
-Progressive payments are usually agreed to on a contract, but what can end up happening is that you pay your progressive payment and the work is not actually completed to that point.
+Progressive payments are usually agreed to on a contract, but what can end up happening is that you pay your progressive payment, and the work is not completed to that point.
 If you are new at this, this will be a problem and some contractors can smell new blood a mile away.

 So again, be clear on the contract and have it reviewed by a lawyer if necessary.
-A common issue that occurs is that a contractor has worked all week at your house and the completion level is not where it should be, or has run into legitimate issues that held up the progress.
+A common issue that can occur is that a contractor has worked all week at your house and the completion level is not where it should be, or has run into legitimate issues that held up the progress.
 At the end of the week, they want a progress payment and the work is not done to that degree.
 Do you pay?
-What if they tell you that their rent is due?
-Or their kid’s soccer dues have to be paid and they promised to pay it today?
-Do you pay?
-What if they say they will come back tomorrow (Saturday) to catch up…do you pay?
-The answer is no. NO.

-This always causes tension and if you pay for incomplete work .
+This always causes tension and if you pay for incomplete work.
 You will lose in the end when you have paid for more work than has been done and they are now telling you that you owe more than you agreed to pay, and unless you pay they will not finish the work.
-This is a difficult predicament to be in and it does happen, so research, interview, have an ironclad contract, get legal advice and be prepared to stay on top of all this.
+This is a difficult predicament to be in and it does happen, so research, interview, have an ironclad contract, get legal advice, and be prepared to stay on top of all this.

 Mandatory holdbacks are required in the province of Alberta

 This is not optional.
-You are legally required to keep 10% of the final pay back to allow time to ensure project is complete to your contractual agreement.
+You are legally required to keep 10% of the final payback to allow time to ensure the project is complete to your contractual agreement.
 Typically you can review your completed project with a few days and then if there are issues, they must be resolved before the final 10% is paid.
-Contractors may pressure you to give it to them with promises to return to complete items, do not give it to them.
-Sob stories are for Disney™ not business!

 Be Aware!

-• Be aware of a contractor if they request large deposits, or cash only, or payment in full upfront.
+Be aware of a contractor if they request large deposits, or cash only, or payment in full upfront.

-• Be aware if they do not charge GST or have a business license
+Be aware if they do not charge GST or have a business license

-• Be aware if they are too vague or do not want to put details in a written contract
+Be aware if they are too vague or do not want to put details in a written contract

-• Be aware if they have no only a box # for an address and no physical location
+Be aware if they have no only a box # for an address and no physical location

-• Be aware if they want you to obtain all permits and do not want to be involved in that process
+Be aware if they want you to obtain all permits and do not want to be involved in that process

-• Be aware if they pressure you to decide now or offer you a discount for a “now” decision
+Be aware if they pressure you to decide now or offer you a discount for a “now” decision

 Although this may sound scary, I am not trying to scare you from using contractors.
 Most are fantastic to work with.
 I am trying to inform you on what can and does sometimes happen, so that you can prepare yourself fully and come out of this process unscathed.